Blogs worth having a look at:

 - Herding Cats: A Primer for Programmers Who Lead Programmers (Rainwater): easy to read, some good lessons halfway between a project manager and a technical leader.

 - The secrets of successful team management:: How to lead a team to innovation, creativity and success (West): Good generic reading.
 The suggested best practices worth it.

 - Managing with carrots (Gostick, Elton): A remarkable first half of the book with clever insights on the problems the lack of recognition can cause the workers of the company.
 If you’re in a hurry you can skip the second half.

-- Peopleware (De Marco, Lister): Always a classic one.
-Since it’s based more on feelings than facts, it will give you lots of chances to debate.
+- Peopleware (De Marco, Lister): As classic as The Mythical Man Month.
+Since it’s based more on feelings than on facts, it will give you lots of chances to debate.